 Practice this technique in shallow waters.
 If you can do it at least half of the time, then you will be ready to pull through the bigger waves.

-How to Stand Up like a Professional Surfer?
+How to Stand Up Like a Professional Surfer?

 #1.
 Practice angling your board.

 If you want to experience the longest ride possible, you must ride it parallel to the shore.
 To do this, you must continue to bend your knees.
-Afterward, lightly put pressure on your desired direction.
+Afterward, lightly put pressure in your desired direction.
 This way, you can elicit a kneel impact that breaks into the water and direct your board.

 #2.
 Take time to study the waves.

-For professional surfers, observing the waves and its behaviors allows them to become better.
+For professional surfers, observing the waves and their behaviors allows them to become better.
 It will take some time, but eventually, you’ll get there.
 With committed learning, you will be able to tell the best wave to ride on.

 Additional Expert Tips

 - Try to stand up on your surfboard as soon as the wave hits you.
-When you wait too long, you’ll eventually get into your knees before you decide to stand up because it’s too woolly to do so.
+When you wait too long, you’ll eventually get to your knees before you decide to stand up because it’s too woolly to do so.
 Aim to get up right away.

 - When you start to stand up and surf, keeping your head looking straight forward is crucial.
 When you notice that you are slipping off your surfboard, you will probably look down.
 Trust yourself and keep looking up.

-- If you have the experience in boarding like skateboarding, snowboarding, wakeboarding, and so on, you may quickly learn how to stand comfortably.
+- If you have experience in boarding like skateboarding, snowboarding, wakeboarding, and so on, you may quickly learn how to stand comfortably.
 But if you haven’t, you must place your most muscular leg at the back.
 This way, you will find it easier to maintain your balance while standing up on your surfboard.

 Common Mistakes While Surfing